bayerf42/Lox68k/doc/lox68k.md

   * strings, non-modifiable and interned for quick comparisons
   * lists, modifiable resizable arrays of arbitrary values
   * closures, proper lexically-scoped functions
+  * natives, library functions written in C or assembly
   * classes containing methods and supporting single inheritance
   * object instances using a hashtable for fields, but also indexable by any value
   * bound methods, combining an instance with a method
   * iterators for traversing hashtables

-## The 4 varieties of Lox buildable
+## The 3 varieties of Lox buildable

 All varieties are compiled from the same source files as described in the following sections.